 Are there any other perks?
 If you refer a friend and they successfully switch to a Nationwide current account, you will both receive £100.
-You can refer up to 10 friends a year.
+You can be paid for referring up to 5 friends per tax year.

 Worldwide travel, mobile & breakdown cover plus 3% cashback on bills